 A prolific writer, his bibliography comprises more than 800 articles and 26 books, including A History of the Liturgy of St. John Chrysostom (vols.
 II-VI), Orientalia Christiana Analecta, Rome, 1978-2013.
 Several of his writings have been translated into other languages.

-Taft is the personal friend of many prominent Orthodox scholars, living and deceased, like Father Alexander Schmemann and Father John Meyendorff.
+Taft is the personal friend of many prominent Orthodox scholars, living and deceased, including Father Alexander Schmemann and Father John Meyendorff.
 He has many friends in and ties to the Russian Orthodox community, where he is admired and respected.
 For example, he directed the doctoral studies for both of St. Vladimir Seminary’s liturgical professors: Paul Meyendorff and Father Alexander Rentel.

 CWR: Father Robert, thank you very much for your willingness to share with us some of your recent thoughts on Eastern Christian ecumenism.